 At the candidate's request and expense, MSNCB shall appoint an Appeals Task Force of fellow certified nurses who will review blinded copies of materials sent by the applicant/certificant for review.
 The final decision of the Appeals Task Force will be communicated in writing by the Chair to the candidate and to MSNCB within one month of the start of the review process.
 All decisions of the Appeals Task Force will be final.

 A standard score of 95, or approximately 71% correct, is required to pass the CMSRN exam.
-A standard score of 95, or approximately 72% correct, is required to pass the CCCTM exam.
 A total score and subscores in the major test areas is provided for candidates who pass or fail the exam.
 Subscores on each of the test areas can be used to assist in further study for those who choose to retake the exam.

 A candidate’s pass/fail decision on the test is based on the passing score determined by a modified Angoff procedure, rather than by comparing a candidate’s performance to other candidates who took the examination.
 To determine the passing score, the Angoff procedure is performed by the Test Development Committee in collaboration with psychometric consultants from MSNCB’s testing service using a criterion-referenced methodology.
 The criterion is what a minimally competent, certified nurse needs to know.